 Richard Hughes, a former holder of senior roles at the Treasury and International Monetary Fund (IMF), has been the chair of the OBR since October 2020.
 He replaced Robert Chote who served the two terms allowed under the Act that established the OBR.
 The Treasury Committee has the power of veto over this appointment.

 The Budget Responsibility and National Audit Act 2011 established the OBR and sets out its functions and broad governance structure.

 The OBR’s role

-Part of the OBR’s role, as laid out in the Charter for Budget Responsibility (the Charter), is to produce forecasts for the economy and the public finances.
+Part of the OBR’s role is to produce forecasts for the economy and the public finances.
 These are produced independently of the Government.
-In the past, the Treasury’s forecasts have been based on the Chancellor’s judgement.
-This has led to the suspicion that forecasts may be over-optimistic.
+In the past, the Treasury’s forecasts were based on the Chancellor’s judgement.
+This led to the suspicion that forecasts may be over-optimistic.
 It is hoped that any perception that the forecasts could be politically motivated is removed by an independent body producing them.

 The OBR also comments on whether the Government’s policies have a better than 50:50 chance of meeting the Chancellor’s targets for the public finances – or ‘fiscal rules’ – which are set out in the Charter.
 The OBR also examines the long-term sustainability of the public finances, risks surrounding the public finances, spending on welfare and devolved taxes.

 The Library briefing The UK’s fiscal targets discuss the Government’s targets for managing the public finances in more detail.